 If the dikes are merely curiosities, as some say, why spend 217 pages on them?
 If they are important to geology, why not conduct a proper study?
 The Fecht et al. atlas contains next to no field measurements.

 The report concludes the dikes are "multigenetic" structures, an unsatisfying explanation that reflects a remarkable level of uncertainty given the lead author's 30-year career working on the surficial geology of the Pasco Basin, specifically the sediments that host clastic dikes.

 In the end, the atlas fails for two reasons.

 First, debate over the origin of clastic dikes in Eastern Washington is ongoing for nearly a century (Jenkins, 1925; Cooley, 2015).
 Yet this debate is largely absent from the atlas and most other articles written by Hanford geoscientists.
 For science to function, theories must be forwarded and critiqued by others.
 Readers must have the chance to see the evidence, evaluate it, and respond.
 Specific evidence from specific outcrops.
 Authors must have the opportunity to address points of weakness raised by reviewers in order for new theories to be strengthened or abandoned.
 But Hanford authors simply do not engage in the clastic dike debate, which might explain why they arrived at "multigenetic".
 Don't ruffle any feathers.
 Geology by committee.

 Second, lack of effort.
 It is mystifying how such a well-paid, well-supported federal geologist can spend his career working in flat terrain on Quaternary sediments exposed in large trenches and natural cuts located steps from his office and not produce a robust, comprehensive, and original report on clastic dikes.
 Fecht et al. (1999) is a beautiful example of how not to do geoscience.

 I've been investigating clastic dikes in Eastern Washington since 1995.
-The map above shows 488 GPS locations of sites at which I have documented the presence/absence of dikes.
-Where dikes occur, I excavate, measure their widths, and count their fill bands.
+The map above shows 488 GPS locations of sites at which I have documented the presence/absence of dikes (and often a great deal more).
+Where dikes occur, I excavate, measure their widths, and count their fill bands in addition to describing the local stratigraphy.
 Currently on my 8th field book of measurements.

 Allison, I.S., 1941, Flint's fill hypothesis of origin of scabland , Journal of Geology, v.
 49